microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ## Welcome to React

 We'll be using the `create-react-app` [generator](https://facebook.github.io/react/docs/installation.html#creating-a-new-application) for this tutorial.
-To install and use the generator as well as run the React application server, you'll need the [Node.js](https://nodejs.org/) JavaScript runtime and [npm](https://www.npmjs.com/) (the Node.js package manager) installed.
-You can install Node.js from [here](https://nodejs.org/en/download/ and npm is included.
+To install and use the generator as well as run the React application server, you'll need the [Node.js](https://nodejs.org/) JavaScript runtime and [npm](https://www.npmjs.com/) (the Node.js package manager) installed. npm is included and you can install Node.js [here](https://nodejs.org/en/download/).

 >**Tip**: To test that you have Node.js and npm correctly install on your machine, you can type `node --version` and `npm --version`.